bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

   "422", "Cannot stop instance.
 Instance has not been started."
   "500", "Internal server error (including erorrs related to incorrect module type or nonexistent module and «Instance '<instance_name>' has not been found.»)"

-.. note:: To stop instance a status must be "started".
+.. note:: To stop an instance its status should be "started".

 When instance stops, framework suspends on mesos.